NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/BezierCurve.rst

 To get a list of all keyframes time for a Bezier call the function :func:`getKeyframes()<NatronEngine.BezierCurve.getKeyframes>`.

-A bezier curve has several parameters that the API allows you to modify:
+A Bezier curve has several parameters that the API allows you to modify:

 	* opacity
 	* color